Microgrid Development

 Massachusetts regulators have a grid modernization proceeding underway that includes a look at microgrids.
 The state plans to designate funds and issue a solicitation that is likely to include a microgrid component, he said.

-Meanwhile, nearby Connecticut has issued two solicitations already for microgrids, one last week.
+Meanwhile, nearby has issued two solicitations already for microgrids, one last week.
 The state has exhibited “strong political will” to create a regulatory framework that accommodates microgrids, said Genevieve Sherman, senior manager at the Clean Finance and Investment Authority.

-“Utility franchise rights in Connecticut are now essentially erased for municipal microgrids.
-So if you have a microgrid in Connecticut that is serving what is considered a municipal critical facility, you can string wires wherever you want, and the utility is not allowed to sue you — although that could still be challenged in court,” she said.
+“Utility franchise rights in are now essentially erased for municipal microgrids.
+So if you have a microgrid in that is serving what is considered a municipal critical facility, you can string wires wherever you want, and the utility is not allowed to sue you — although that could still be challenged in court,” she said.

 That leads to the big elephant in the room.
 How will utilities react to this new wave of ?
 Will they block or embrace it?
 Read part II of this discussion Tuesday on EnergyEfficiencyMarkets.com.